 Concerns regarding the welfare of pupils and any subsequent support process will be recorded and kept securely on their safeguarding file.

-Examples of peer-on-peer abuse can be found in the Key Safeguarding Areas section of this policy.
-Peer-on-peer abuse can happen in any environment and is not restricted to school settings.
+Examples of Child-on-child abuse can be found in the Key Safeguarding Areas section of this policy.
+Child-on-child abuse can happen in any environment and is not restricted to school settings.

 At SSPS: